Stowaway Travel Writing & Editorial Services

 Total cost: about $8.
 You can make your own spa night too!

-9 thoughts on “A Siem Reap Backpacker’s Spa Night
+9 Responses to “A Siem Reap Backpacker’s Spa Night”

 1. Those dead skin eating fish are used in Spas in this area…but they charge and arm and leg.
 Kinda skeeves me out but I also avoid swimming in lakes (or most non chlorinated water) because of fish.